-So, when a public meeting was called locally in the Town Hall to discuss the state of Midsomer Norton’s High Street, following the closure of several long established businesses, I entered the fray!
-Feelings were running high, the general view being that something needed to be done when a 100 year old hardware store and travel agents simply closed to be replaced by presumably yet more charity shops.
+So, when a public meeting was called locally in the Town Hall to discuss the state of Midsomer Norton’s High Street, following the closure of several long-established businesses, I entered the fray!
+Feelings were running high, the general view is that something needed to be done when a 100-year-old hardware store and travel agents simply closed to be replaced by presumably yet more charity shops.
 What are the Town Council and the Local Authority doing to help?

 The survey we designed was available both online and as a hard copy, printed in the local free newspaper, the Journal.
 The local community radio station Somer Valley FM also helped promote the survey to its listeners and volunteer.
 In total 540 people responded with 82% living in and around the town.
 The results enabled us to analyse shopping habits and spend by age, sex and location – giving the town truly actionable data for the first time on which to develop its high street strategy.

 However, the real insight into this data comes from the comparison of shopping behaviour between those who are frequent visitors to MSN High Street, those visiting more than once a month and those who visit less frequently.